elliot9802/Tengella.Survey/README.md

 ### Survey Distribution
 1. Mock Email Function
-- Create a mock email service to simulate sending survey links. []
+- Create a email service to send survey links.
+[X]
-- Design a form to create and manage email templates. []
+- Design a form to create and manage email templates.
+[X]
-- Implement backend logic to store and retrieve email templates. []
+- Implement backend logic to store and retrieve email templates.
+[X]
-- Ensure email links redirect to the correct survey pages. []
+- Ensure email links redirect to the correct survey pages.
+[X]

 2. Manage Recipient Lists
 - Implement file upload functionality to import email addresses from Excel/CSV. []
-- Create forms to add, remove and view recipients manually. []
+- Create forms to add, remove and view recipients manually.
+[X]
-- Validate email addresses and ensure required fields are populated. []
+- Validate email addresses and ensure required fields are populated.
+[X]
-- Add opt-out links and implement logic to handle opt-outs. []
+- Add opt-out links and implement logic to handle opt-outs.
+[X]
-- Store recipient lists in the database for reuse. []
+- Store recipient lists in the database for reuse.
+[X]

 ### Reporting and Analysis
 1. Display Survey Data